ELLIOTTCABLE/Warcrack/Interface/AddOns/TipTac/readme.txt

 TipTac - An Advanced Tooltip Addon
 ----------------------------------
-TipTac is a tooltip enchancement addon, it allows you to configure various aspects of the tooltip, such as moving where it's shown, the font, the scale of tips, plus a lot more.
+TipTac is a tooltip enchancement addon, it allows you to configure various aspects of the tooltip, such as moving where it's shown, the font, the scale of tips, plus many more features.

 To open the option dialog, just use "/tip" without any parameters.
 Use "/tip anchor" to show the anchor frame and position it as you want.

-You can always get the latest release of this addon on WoWInterface or Curse.
+You can always get the latest release of this addon on Curse or WoWInterface.
 Please post your comments, questions and suggestions for this addon there.

 Current Features